 After several years focusing on primarily criminal matters, I decided to further expand my experience in civil law, so I accepted a position at a local civil firm.
 During this time I worked to refine my skills in the civil law realm.
 I handled a wide range of cases from probate of wills to property disputes to divorce and child custody issues.

-When it was time to move on to a new firm, the Lahann Law Firm was the first place I applied because Jeff Lahann and I share the same client first philosophy.
-Our goal in every case is to provide our clients with the best possible representation and to obtain the best possible result at the most reasonable price possible.
+When I decided to open my own firm, I was determined to my it the goal in every case is to provide my clients with the best possible representation and to obtain the best possible result at the most reasonable price possible.
 “Seek Justice” is the motto I live by, and I will fight tooth and nail to see justice is done.

-If you have a legal matter for which you are seeking effective representation, call the Lahann Law Firm.
+If you have a legal matter for which you are seeking effective representation, call the Cardenas Law Firm.

 Now accepting cases for:

 Cash, Check, Credit card

 Christopher is an excellent lawyer in Las Cruces.
 He has both criminal and civil experience and has tried cases in both areas which is increasingly rare.
 I would recommend him to any prospective client in Southern New Mexico and the surrounding area.

 Relationship: Opposing Counsel on matter